McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/shortcutmenu/_index.en.md

 ## Multilingual Example

-When using a multilingual website, you can set different menus for each language.
-In the `hugo.toml` file, prefix your menu configuration by `Languages.<language-id>`.
+For multilingual sites, set different menus for each language in `hugo.toml`:

 {{< multiconfig file=hugo >}}
 [languages]